-The Spring internship application has opened
+The Summer internship application has opened.

 At CAIR-SFBA we are convinced that the best way to secure a better future for all of us is to empower young Americans with the skills they need to make a difference.
 There is no better teacher than experience.
 Interns will work with leaders on substantive projects that lay the foundation for a fair and more inclusive America.
 Interns develop professional skills, gain insight into the societal impact of public service, and have the opportunity to work with different departments so they might holistically understand the daily operations of a non-profit civil rights organization.